SkooveLearn PianoDownload on the App Store

 How to describe pitch in music?

-• High pitch and higher pitches
+• High pitch and low pitch

-• Definite pitch and definite pitches
+• Definite pitch and indefinite

 • Concert pitch and sounding pitch